wout/dat-docs/dat-metadata-standard/specification.md

 :::

 ::: info
-The list of directives mentioned above is not exhaustive, nor final.
+The list of directives mentioned above is not final.
 Proposals for new directives will be considered and added over time.
 :::

 ## **2**.
 Renderer